MerkLerner/Everything./README.md

 -= GIT =-

-	make a git repo inside a file
-	check on the state
-	add a file to the next commit
-	make a commit
-	add an origin
+	make a git repo inside a file - git init check on the state - git status add a file to the next commit - git add [] make a commit - git commint -m '' add an origin - git remote add origin []

 	pull
-	copy a library
+	copy a library git

 -= css =-